 About Marisa de la Cruz

-Meanwhile lets just say that we are proud Marisa de la Cruz contributed a whooping 74 entries.
+But we are proud to say that Marisa de la Cruz contributed 89 entries already.